albertofinardi/Alexa_AC_Dimmer/README.md

 ## Make your account
 Make an account on [Sinric Pro](https://sinric.pro "Sinric Pro") and install [Sinric Pro Skill](https://www.amazon.com/HOME-Sinric-Pro/dp/B07ZT5VDT8 "Sinric Pro Skill") on your Alexa .
 Once you've done that, login in your account and, from the website, add a new "Light with dimmer" device.

+## Ready
+You're ready to modify the code with your:
+- WiFi SSID and password;
+- App Key and App Secret (you can find them in your account data on [Sinric Pro](https://sinric.pro "Sinric Pro");
+- Device ID (you can find it in your devices menu on [Sinric Pro](https://sinric.pro "Sinric Pro");